 Make sure your electrical order has been scheduled for installation prior to your set up day.
 Send your I & D provider copies of your electrical order and a grid layout detailing the location (and specific power needs) for each drop.
 Be sure that the grid layout indicates the surrounding booth locations to ensure the booth is being oriented properly.

 TIP: 100 watt bulb = 1 amp; 1 monitor = 3 amps; count up light bulbs and monitors to confirm how many “amps” you need at each drop, based on the # of lights or electronics that will be drawing power from each drop!
 If you’re unsure of what to order we’ll be happy to make recommendations.
 Extra drops can added later if necessary, but it’ll cost more so better to plan ahead.

-9. If you’re present for set up, hold a brief meeting with the I & D team right before installation begins to review your expectations for the day.
+If you’re present for set up, hold a brief meeting with the I & D team right before installation begins to review your expectations for the day.
 Go over your set-up diagrams and photos so they can visualize the finished product.
-If you have one, a list of the proper order in which components should be built is helpful to avoid the need for backtracking.
+A list of the proper order in which components should be built is helpful to avoid the need for backtracking.

-10. If someone on your I & D team just isn’t performing to your standards, you have the right to request a change.
-You’re paying a lot of money for this service, so it’s okay to expect everyone to be on-time, professional, and productive.
+If someone on your I & D team just isn’t performing to your standards, request a change.
+You’re paying a lot of money for this service.
+It’s okay to expect everyone to be on-time, professional, and productive.
 Tell the I & D Lead that you need to replace that individual with someone more experienced.

-We know from experience to expect the unexpected on the trade show floor, but we hope that these tips help you prepare for a successful install & dismantle.
-The first couple of shows with a new exhibit can be stressful, but hopefully with a little preparation the surprises can be kept to a minimum.
+We know from experience to expect the unexpected on the trade show floor.
+We hope that these tips help you prepare for a successful install & dismantle.
+The first couple of shows with a new exhibit can be stressful.
+With a bit of planning the surprises can hopefully be kept to a minimum.